 Under the transaction advisory services agreement between Apollo and Athene (the "Athene Services Agreement"), effective February 5, 2013 through December 31, 2014, Apollo earned a quarterly monitoring fee of 0.50% of Athene's capital and surplus as of the end of the applicable quarter multiplied by 2.5, other than with respect to the Excluded Athene Shares, at the end of each quarter through December 31, 2014, the termination date.
-This quarterly monitoring fee is not applicable to the amount of invested capital attributable to the Excluded Athene Shares.
+This quarterly monitoring fee was not applicable to the amount of invested capital attributable to the Excluded Athene Shares.
 The Athene Services Agreement was amended in connection with the Athene Private Placement (the "Amended Athene Services Agreement").
-As of March 31, 2015, the Amended Athene Services Agreement adjusts the calculation of Athene Holding's capital and surplus (on which the fees payable thereunder are based) downward by an amount equal to (x) the equity capital raised in the Athene Private Placement and (y) certain disproportionate increases to the statutory capital and surplus of Athene, as compared to the stockholders' equity of Athene calculated on a GAAP basis, as a result of certain future acquisitions by Athene.
+The Amended Athene Services Agreement adjusted the calculation of Athene Holding's capital and surplus (on which the fees payable thereunder were based) downward by an amount equal to (x) the equity capital raised in the Athene Private Placement and (y) certain disproportionate increases to the statutory capital and surplus of Athene, as compared to the stockholders' equity of Athene calculated on a GAAP basis, as a result of certain future acquisitions by Athene.
 Prior to the consummation of the Athene Private Placement, such monitoring fees were paid pursuant to a derivative contract between Athene and Apollo (the "Athene Services Derivative").
 In connection with the Athene Private Placement, the Athene Services Derivative was settled on April 29, 2014, by delivery to Apollo of common shares of Athene Holding, and as a result, such derivative was terminated.
-Following the settlement of the Athene Services Derivative, future monitoring fees paid to Apollo pursuant to the Amended Athene Services Agreement, will be paid on a quarterly basis in arrears, by delivery to Apollo of common shares of Athene Holding (unless such payment in shares would violate Section 16(b) of the U.S. Securities Exchange Act of 1934, as amended).
+Following the settlement of the Athene Services Derivative, monitoring fees paid to Apollo pursuant to the Amended Athene Services Agreement, were paid on a quarterly basis in arrears, by delivery to Apollo of common shares of Athene Holding (unless such payment in shares would have violated Section 16(b) of the U.S. Securities Exchange Act of 1934, as amended).

 Athene Asset Management and other Apollo subsidiaries incur all expenses associated with their provision of services to Athene, including but not limited to, asset allocation services, direct asset management services, risk management, asset and liability matching management, mergers and acquisitions asset diligence, hedging and other services.
-For the three months ended March 31, 2015 and 2014, Athene Asset Management and other Apollo subsidiaries earned revenues in the aggregate totaling \$94.4 million and \$138.0 million, respectively, consisting of management fees, sub-advisory fees, monitoring fees, net carried interest income, and changes in the market value of the Athene shares owned directly by Apollo, respectively, from Athene.
+For the six months ended June 30, 2015 and 2014, Athene Asset Management and other Apollo subsidiaries earned revenues in the aggregate totaling \$201.3 million and \$250.1 million, respectively, consisting of management fees, sub-advisory fees, monitoring fees, net carried interest income, and changes in the market value of the Athene shares owned directly by Apollo, respectively, from Athene.